cnisidis/VL.MySmallTitans/README.md

 *Midi related toolkit, sync vvvv with your favorite DAW*

 **MidiClockToSeconds**
+- Convert midiclock to Seconds

 **SecondsToTime**
+- Convert seconds to Time Object (for better visualizing purpose)

 **MidiDeviceSelect**
 - Select the midi port/device you want to get in sync with